pvillega/blog-zola/content/_index.md

 description = "I write about software and how to build better solutions"
 +++

-I’m an [independent software engineer](https://araconwiss.com) with several years of experience delivering working applications, using multiple languages.
-My focus is creation of value for companies using code, understanding the impact the changes have in the business and picking the best options (which, sometimes, is no code at all).
-In this website, I occasionally write about software experiments I'm running, always with the focus of accelerating delivery of projects.

-Outside of clients and other work-related projects, I spend too much time on Twitter, and I have an interest in evolutionary systems and artificial life.
-I also enjoy reading, hiking in the Swiss mountains, and cooking Spanish food at home.
+I’m an [experienced Consultant](https://araconwiss.com) with over 20 years of industry experience.
+My journey began as a software engineer, and I've grown into a versatile professional who loves supporting companies and improving their ways of working.

+I thrive at the intersection of management and engineering, and excel in accelerating project delivery and seamlessly connecting technology with business.
+My expertise enables me to guide decisions on what to build next, and mentor engineers in implementing best practices.

+Comfortable also as both a hands-on individual contributor and a technical advisor, I bring versatility and value to any team or project.

 I'm originally from Barcelona, and I've spent various years in Dublin (Ireland), London (United Kingdom), and Basel (Switzerland).
 As a result, I'm fluent in Spanish, English, and Catalan, while currently learning German (A2 level).

+Outside of clients and other work-related projects, I spend too much time on Mastodon, and I have an interest in evolutionary systems and artificial life.
+I also enjoy reading, hiking in the Swiss mountains, and cooking Spanish food at home.

-I may be available for contract engagements; I'm based in Switzerland, but I have many years of experience with remote work, from before Covid-19 made it more common.
+Please don't hesitate to reach out if you want a chat.
+I'm happy to exchange thoughts & ideas!
+I may be available for contract engagements; I'm based in Switzerland, but I have many years of experience with remote work.
 If you want to hire me, reach out via the email linked above or [book a meeting with me](https://calendly.com/pvillega/30min).

 The contents of this website are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)